Wildfire

 Southern Wildfire Risk Explorer

-(Wildfire Ignition Density: 1997-2002; other layers based on various risk assessments) Southern Group of State ForestersThis interactive tool can be used to identify areas within and/or near a city that are at greatest risk of wildfire.
+(data derived from risk assessments updated in 2024)Southern Group of State ForestersThis interactive tool can be used to identify areas within and/or near a city that are at greatest risk of wildfire.
 It is especially useful for identifying risk areas in the wildland-urban interface and to help prioritize areas where tactical analyses, community interaction, or mitigation treatments might be necessary to reduce risk.
+The Advanced Viewer option allows users to generate reports and download data for their project area.
 Note: There is a learning curve associated with this tool.
-Basic Viewer is accessible to anyone.
+Basic Viewer is accessible to anyone but is limited.
 Advanced Viewer is also free but requires account request.

 Prescribed Fire Climatology